 A ban on face-to-face teaching at local schools has also been extended beyond Aug 17, with the academic year now due to start with online classes.

-Hong Kong Chief Executive Carrie Lam had said that the city asked for help from the central government due to the resurgence in cases.
+Hong Kong Chief Executive Carrie Lam said on Saturday the city asked for help from the central government due to the resurgence in cases.

-Hong Kong's leader Carrie Lam last week postponed the election for the Legislative Council, or Legco, citing public health dangers.
+Hong Kong's leader Carrie Lam on Friday postponed the election for the Legislative Council, or Legco, citing public health dangers, but said there were political considerations.

 The poll would have been the former British colony's first official vote since Beijing imposed a sweeping security law to tackle what China broadly defines as secession, subversion, terrorism and collusion with foreign forces, with punishment of up to life in prison.